ivonunes/plumekit/docs/start/concepts.md

 PlumeKit is split into a platform-agnostic core and thin per-platform adapters.

-- **`PlumeCore`** is the framework core: routing, request/response, middleware, the capability seam, auth, and the API surface.
+- **`PlumeCore`** is the framework core: routing, request/response, middleware, the capability seam, auth and the API surface.
 It uses no Foundation and no runtime reflection (bytes are `[UInt8]`), so it compiles to a tiny WebAssembly module as readily as it does a native binary.
-- **`PlumeORM`** is the `@Model` macro, the row codec, the typed query builder, and the migrator.
-It also compiles to Wasm, and it talks only to the SQL capability, so a model runs unchanged on native SQLite, Postgres, and Cloudflare D1.
+- **`PlumeORM`** is the `@Model` macro, the row codec, the typed query builder and the migrator.
+It also compiles to Wasm, and it talks only to the SQL capability, so a model runs unchanged on native SQLite, Postgres and Cloudflare D1.
-- **`PlumeServer`** is the native adapter: a SwiftNIO HTTP/1.1 server, the native binding drivers (SQLite, filesystem object storage, in-process queue, and so on), the `plumekit serve` runtime, and the interactive console.
+- **`PlumeServer`** is the native adapter: a SwiftNIO HTTP/1.1 server, the native binding drivers (SQLite, filesystem object storage, in-process queue and so on), the `plumekit serve` runtime, and the interactive console.
-- **`PlumeWorker`** is the Cloudflare adapter: the Wasm byte marshalling and the async host-binding bridge that lets the module call Cloudflare's KV, D1, R2, and queues.
+- **`PlumeWorker`** is the Cloudflare adapter: the Wasm byte marshalling and the async host-binding bridge that lets the module call Cloudflare's KV, D1, R2 and queues.
 - **`Plume`** / **`PlumeRuntime`** are the templating language: the compiler and the render runtime.
-They are one component of the framework, not its center, and are usable on their own.
+They are one component of the framework, not its centre, and are usable on their own.

 Your app is a library of routes plus two thin entry points.
 Both entry points call the same `buildApp()`: